httvncoder/register_app/README.md

 # register_app

 cordova platform add android
 Note: if you have sdk22 installed - might need to: cordova platform add android@4.1.1

+TODO: add url for post to Open Function

 npm install